AAON Does Earnings Surprise History Hold Any Clue for Stock market Insights & financial analysis

 Dividend Strength: AAON (NASDAQ:AAON)

 AAON has a dividend yield of 0.63%, which is in the bottom 25% of all stocks that pay dividends.
-AAON does not have a long track record of dividend growth.
+AAON has only been increasing its dividend for 1 years.
 The dividend payout ratio of AAON is 37.25%.
 This payout ratio is at a healthy, sustainable level, below 75%.
 Based on earnings estimates, AAON will have a dividend payout ratio of 31.15% next year.
 This indicates that AAON will be able to sustain or increase its dividend.

 Insiders buying/selling: AAON (NASDAQ:AAON)